sjorsvanleeuwen/Webmixx/README.md

 ```bash
 php artisan vendor:publish --tag=webmixx-assets
 ```
-You can also create a symlink between the package dist folder and your public vendor directory.

 ## Usage

 ### Pages and PageTemplates
-Log in to the backend: /webmixx/auth and create a Page template and add some Page attribute templates.
+Log in as any user and go to: /webmixx/dashboard and create a PageTemplate and add some PageAttributeTemplates.

-Next, create a Page and select your newly created Page template and fill the form.
+Next, create a Page and select your newly created PageTemplate and fill the form.

-Afterwards create your Page template blade file.
+Afterwards create your PageTemplate blade file.
 If you did not change the config file, this should be created in your project resources folder in resources/views/webmixx_templates/Page.

-Use the name of your Page template as name of your blade template.
+Use the name of your PageTemplate as name of your blade template.

-Check your Page template's show url for a quick start of your Page template.
+Check your PageTemplates show url for a quick start of your PageTemplate.

 When you are done with building your template file, visit /preview/Page/{id of your Page}, or simply click it from the Page list in the backend.